manschloemark/standup/README.md

  1. clear your head

 Despite knowing all this, I struggle to actually implement it in my routine.
+Some days it's hard to focus for long periods of time.
 Sometimes it's hard to pull yourself away from an interesting or difficult problem.
 I've tried using regular alarms but I tend to filter them out after a while.
 I just shut off the alarm without breaking my focus.